ChatGPT is completely free to use, but that doesn’t mean OpenAI isn’t also interested in making some money.

 “We launched ChatGPT as a research preview so we could learn more about the system’s strengths and weaknesses, and gather user feedback to help us improve upon its limitations,” the blog post states.
 “Since then, millions of people have given us feedback, we’ve made several important updates, and we’ve seen users find value across a range of professional use cases including drafting and editing content, brainstorming ideas, programming help, and learning new topics.”

-According to the blog post, ChatGPT Plus will cost $20 per month.
-That’s despite rumors that it would cost much more.
+ChatGPT Plus costs $20 per month, which is a lot less than it was rumored to cost.
 Of course, the free version of ChatGPT remains in place, so paying won’t be a requirement to use the service moving forward.

 - General access to ChatGPT, even during peak times